nitin-motiani/jlisp/src/Plans.md

 28. Not going to allow redefining of syntactic keywords.

+29. An important reason behind not making function out of special form things are that functions will get their args evaluated, and we wouldn't want that lot of times with special forms.

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type